exonum/exonum-doc/src/architecture/transactions.md

     logged in the sender’s and recipient’s history of transactions; the logging is performed even if the transaction execution is unsuccessful (e.g., the sender has insufficient number of coins).
-Logging helps to ensure that the account state is verifiable by light clients.
+Logging helps to ensure that account state can be verified by light clients.

 The `execute` method can signal that a transaction should be aborted by returning an error.
 The error contains a transaction-specific error code